AliGhaznavi1986/U-Net-Networks-for-Segmentation/README.md

 The results of Cell segmentation based on living HeLa cell line images achieved by transmitted light microscope.

-To download database you can use :
+To download Dataset you can use :

 https://jucb-my.sharepoint.com/:f:/r/personal/ghaznavi_jcu_cz/Documents/Data/Dataset?csf=1&web=1&e=IqWkGcdatasets